Power Counting to Saturation

 Our understanding of deep inelastic scattering (DIS) at large $x$ rests on the notion of non-perturbative factorization which enables us to define operators which separate the universal physics of the hadron from process dependent short distance physics~\cite{Sterman:1986aj,Catani:1989ne}.
 This can be thought of as a top-down effective field theory derived from QCD~\cite{Bauer:2002nz}, where the power counting expansion parameter is $\Lambda_{\rm QCD}/Q$.
 Here $Q^2= -q^2 >0$ where $q^\mu$ is the momentum transfer of the virtual photon in the electron-proton collision, $x = Q^2/(2 P\cdot q)$ where $P^\mu$ is the initial proton's momentum, and we define $H = (P+q)^2$, the photon-nucleus invariant mass.

 The goal of this letter is to derive an effective field theory description of small $x$ saturation physics from the top down, and connect it to the CGC formalism.
 Starting from QCD we setup a factorization framework for DIS at small $x$ at all orders in the strong coupling and leading power in $x$.
 This leads to a definition for the universal physics of the nuclear medium as an operator matrix element in the nuclear state.
-Next we show that we can understand the onset of saturation in terms of a breakdown in an emergent power counting parameter that appears due to multiple probe-medium interactions.
-Finally we give a power counting argument to understand how the form of the factorization changes as we enter the saturation regime and why this will lead to a non-linear evolution in $\ln x$.
+Next we show that we can understand the appearance of the saturation scale in terms of a breakdown in an emergent power counting parameter that appears due to multiple probe-medium interactions.
+Finally we give a {\it distinct} power counting argument to understand how the form of the factorization changes as we enter the regime with non-linear evolution in $\ln x$, as we approach the Froissart bound.
 Apart from the kinematical scales that we will discuss in the next section, we foreshadow the importance of three emergent length scales that are crucial for this description.
 The first is $L_D$, the average distance beyond which color sources in the medium are uncorrelated.
 The second is the time scale $t_c$ over which the partons in the probe maintain quantum coherence.
 Finally we have the mean free path of the dipole probe $\lambda_{\text{mfp}}$ which is the average distance between successive interactions of the probe with the medium. \paragraph{{\bf Kinematics and Factorization:}}

 We want to describe the small $x \ll 1$ region or equivalently $\Lambda_{QCD}^2 \ll Q^2 \ll 2P\cdot q$, which is the high energy limit of QCD where $H \approx 2P\cdot q$.
 Without loss of generality, we can orient our axes so that $q^{\mu}$ has no transverse momentum and work in a frame with $(q^-, q^+ , q^{\perp}) = ( Q, -Q, 0^{\perp}) $, where we decompose $q^{\mu} = q^- \frac{n^{\mu}}{2}+q^+\frac{\bar{n}^{\mu}}{2}+q^{\perp}$, with $n^{\mu} \equiv (1, 0, 0 ,1)$, $ \bar{n}^{\mu} \equiv(1,0,0,-1) $, and $\perp$ refers to momenta in the $x$-$y$ plane.
 For a proton of mass $M_p$, the momentum components in this frame are $(M_p^2Q/H, H/Q, 0)$.